 Keep looking while you’re cooking

-Kiwis love their BBQs, but we all need to use a bit of common sense to avoid accidentally damaging other property – especially as foliage can be tinder-dry during our hot summer months.
+As Kiwis we love our BBQs in summer, but we do need to use a bit of common sense to avoid accidental damage – especially since plants and foliage can be tinder-dry during our hot summer months.
 We’ve put together a few tips so you can enjoy this BBQ season.

 - Location, location, location.
-When using your BBQ keep it away from buildings, hedges or anything that’s potentially flammable should the wind pick up.
+When using your BBQ, keep it away from buildings, hedges, or anything that’s potentially flammable should the wind pick up.
 Place your BBQ on a flat, stable surface and refer to the manufacturer’s specifications relating to minimum clearances away from combustible fuels.

 - Never leave your barbeque unattended when you’re cooking.
 You’ll be less likely to cause a fire, and less likely to burn your sausages!
-Did you know a frying pan of oil, even on the BBQ, can ignite in less than 60 seconds.
+Did you know a frying pan of oil, even on the BBQ, can ignite in less than 60 seconds?

 - Look after the little ones.
 Introduce a ‘no-go zone’ to keep the kids and pets safe.
 Make sure they’re also supervised while the barbie is on, as well as when it’s cooling down.

-- Check and clean.
-When finished, check you’ve turned the gas off properly, or thoroughly doused the ashes before leaving it unattended.
-And remember to clean off any excess fat to prevent a fire next time you use it.
+- Check it’s safe.
+Once you’re finished, check you’ve turned the gas off properly, or thoroughly doused the ashes before leaving it unattended.
+Make sure it’s cooled completely before putting the cover back on or moving it.

 Let's get things sorted